ribeiropdiogo/fs-authorization/README.md

 ### Configuration file

 The authorization server has an configuration file containing the username and respective email.
-This file is protected with superuser priviliges in order to prevent unwanted access, and has the following structure:
+This file is protected with superuser privileges in order to prevent unwanted access, and has the following structure:

 ```javascript
 var config = {};